rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

    This rule does not apply to evaluation of the :std:`core::ops::Div` trait on types other than `integer types <https://rust-lang.github.io/fls/types-and-traits.html#integer-types>`_.

-   This rule is a less strict version of "Do not use an integer type as a divisor during integer division".
+   This rule is a less strict version of `Do not use an integer type as a divisor during integer division`.
    All code that complies with that rule also complies with this rule.

    .. rationale::